tommcgurl/frontend-resources/README.md

 #### Week of:

 -   __January 17__

     It's been quite a while since I've updated this so I apologize.
 I've been keeping busy though.
 It's 2016 now and 2015 was a great year for JavaScript.
 We saw React gain popularity while Angular's popularity waned a bit in the wake of Angular 2.
 While it looks like Angular 2 is finally upon us, having recently gone beta, we have yet to see how the community will take to it.
-I'll definitly write more on that as things pan out.
+I'll definitely write more on that as things pan out.

     Over that last few months I've had the opportunity to work on some brilliant apps at work.
 I was lucky enough to work on our mobile app which is still being written using React Native with Redux.
-I more recently have been working on another project at work, a reponsive web app using React with Redux.
+I more recently have been working on another project at work, a responsive web app using React with Redux.
 Between those two apps and some hack week projects at work I've definitely gotten to dive into Redux a bit more and can say that I'm definitely enjoying it.
 It's not without its quirks, but it definitely helps me understand my application in a way that other architectures don't.

     In my free time I've been doing something different.
 I've really started to dig into the [Elm programming language](#elm), and I have to say, I'm really enjoying it!
 It's been extremely fun (and challenging) learning a new language.
 Being fully functional, and statically typed, Elm is very different than what I'm used to with JavaScript.
 That said, those differences seem to be what make it so great.
 I'm even enjoying writing tests.
 In fact, Elm makes writing unit tests so easy, that I've actively been practicing TDD while working with it.
 I’m planning on putting up a tutorial on building a small app with Elm soon.
 In the meantime if anyone is interested in Elm, the github repo, [awesome-elm](https://github.com/isRuslan/awesome-elm), has some wonderful resources for getting started.

 -   __October 4__

     I recently listened to the [Javascript Jabber episode on the Elm language](https://devchat.tv/js-jabber/175-jsj-elm-with-evan-czaplicki-and-richard-feldman) with Evan Czaplicki (The creator) and Richard Feldman.
 It was an awesome and inciteful episode.
 Shortly after I was lucky enough that my company was able to bring in Richard Feldman to give a talk on his experience with using [Elm](#elm) for his day to day web app development.
 I decided to give it a shot and I have really liked it so far.

     At first it took a while to get used to the syntax (and I'm still far from fully understanding or writing it well), but after going through the docs a ton, things are finally starting to come together.
 The documentation has been fantastic.

     I'm trying it out by building a small application (one that I already started in React).
 So far it's been going pretty well.
 The static typing has allowed the compiler to catch any issues, and it makes it really easy to write nice clean code.
 Once I'm finished with the demo I will be posting it on my github in the form of a tutorial.

     Definitely check out Elm!
 It has a fantastic architecture and its functional style makes writing code clean and fun!
 It's also the inspiration for the popular [Redux architecture](#redux).

 -   __September 20__

 	The new job now has me commuting by train instead of by car.
 This presents me with some great time to work on some fun projects.
 I picked up a Macbook air 11" that has worked out great as a travel machine.
 One of the limitations though is that I am not connected to the internet while I'm on the trian so everything I do has to work offline.
 So I have a setup that has been working for me which I will describe.
 I plan on extending this into an actual blog post at some point soon.